abhinav-meduri/CS372-final-project/LINE_BY_LINE_CODE_GUIDE.md

 ## Overview Narrative

 "Now that we have our 200,000 patents, we need to convert them into numerical representations that machine learning models can work with.
+This is where PatentSBERTa comes in."

+**What are embeddings?** "An embedding is a dense vector representation of text that captures semantic meaning.
+Instead of representing 'wireless charging system' as a sparse bag of words like a traditional one-hot encoding, we represent it as a point in 768-dimensional space.
+The key insight is that similar concepts are close together in this space.
+Two patents about wireless charging might be separated by a distance of 0.3, while a wireless patent and a pharmaceutical patent might be 1.5 apart."

-This is where PatentSBERTa comes in.
-PatentSBERTa is a BERT model that was fine-tuned by AI-Growth-Lab on 1.2 million patent abstracts.
-Unlike general BERT which was trained on Wikipedia, PatentSBERTa understands patent-specific terminology like 'prior art,' 'embodiments,' and technical jargon."
+**Why PatentSBERTa specifically?** "PatentSBERTa is a BERT model that was fine-tuned by the AI-Growth-Lab research group on 1.2 million patent abstracts from the USPTO database.
+Regular BERT was trained on Wikipedia and books - it understands general language.
+PatentSBERTa understands patent-specific terminology and language patterns.
+For example, it knows that 'prior art' in patents means something very different from 'previous work' in academic papers.
+It understands 'claims' refers to legally binding statements, not just assertions.
+It recognizes technical jargon across electrical engineering, mechanical engineering, biotechnology, and software domains.
+It understands the legal writing style of patent documents."

+"This domain-specific training is crucial.
+A general-purpose embedding model like regular BERT might conflate 'battery charging' with 'criminal charging' because they share a word.
+PatentSBERTa understands the context and knows these are completely different concepts."

 ## File: `scripts/data/preprocessing/generate_embeddings.py`

 **What to say:**

 "This script converts all 200,000 patents into 768-dimensional embedding vectors.
-It took about 11 hours to run on my Apple M1 machine with GPU acceleration."
+This was the most computationally expensive preprocessing step - it took about 11 hours to run on my Apple M1 machine with MPS GPU acceleration.
+Without GPU, this would have taken 50-60 hours."

-### Lines 1-20: Imports
+### Lines 1-30: Imports and Setup

-"We're using the `sentence-transformers` library which provides easy access to BERT-based models.
-PatentSBERTa is hosted on HuggingFace's model hub."
+"Let me show you the imports first.
+We're using the sentence-transformers library which provides easy access to BERT-based models.
+PatentSBERTa is hosted on HuggingFace's model hub, so sentence-transformers can download it automatically.
+We also import torch for GPU acceleration detection, numpy for array operations, json for loading patent data, and tqdm for progress bars during the 11-hour run."

+**Key imports explained:**
+- "sentence_transformers provides the SentenceTransformer class which wraps BERT models and makes encoding text very simple"
+- "torch is the PyTorch backend - we need this to detect if we have MPS (Apple Silicon GPU) or CUDA (NVIDIA GPU) available"
+- "numpy for efficient array operations - we'll save embeddings as a numpy array which is much faster than JSON"
+- "tqdm gives us progress bars so we can monitor the 11-hour embedding generation process"
+- "pathlib for cross-platform path handling"

-### Lines 32-56: `get_patent_text()` Function
+### Lines 32-56: `get_patent_text()` Function - Text Extraction Strategy
-"This function extracts the best text representation from a patent for embedding."

-**Lines 34-35:** "We prefer abstracts because they're concise but comprehensive - usually 100-300 words that summarize the entire invention."
+"This function looks simple but it's critically important.
+It determines what text we embed for each patent."

+**The priority order is carefully chosen:**

+**Line 34-35: Abstract (First Priority)**
+"We prefer abstracts because they're the perfect balance.
+Patent abstracts are typically 100-300 words and provide a comprehensive overview of the invention.
+They describe what the invention is, what problem it solves, how it works, and what advantages it provides.
+This is what patent examiners read first when evaluating novelty, so it's what we should embed."

+"Patents have multiple text sections - the title is too short at only 5-15 words and doesn't contain enough information.
+The detailed description can be thousands of words and would require chunking and aggregation.
+Claims are legally binding but written in complex legal language with nested clauses.
+Abstracts are the sweet spot."

+**Lines 37-38: Summary (Second Priority)**
-**Lines 37-38:** "If there's no abstract, we fall back to the summary section."
+"If there's no abstract, we fall back to the summary section.
+Summaries are similar to abstracts but sometimes more verbose.
+They still capture the essence of the invention."

+**Lines 39-47: First Claim (Third Priority)**
-**Lines 39-47:** "If there's no summary either, we use the first claim.
-Notice the defensive programming here - claims can be dictionaries with a 'text' key or just plain strings.
-We handle both cases."
+"If neither abstract nor summary exists, we use the first claim.
+The first claim is usually the broadest independent claim that describes the core invention.
+Notice the defensive programming here - claims can be formatted as dictionaries with a 'text' key or as plain strings.
+Different USPTO download batches format claims differently, so we handle both cases by checking isinstance.
+This prevents crashes during processing."

-**Why truncate to 500 characters at line 35?** "PatentSBERTa is based on BERT which has a maximum sequence length of 512 tokens.
-A token is roughly 0.75 words, so 512 tokens is about 384 words or roughly 2000 characters.
-We use 500 characters to be conservative and ensure we never hit that limit."
+**Line 35, 38, 47: Why truncate to 500 characters?**
+"PatentSBERTa is based on BERT architecture, which has a maximum sequence length of 512 tokens.
+A token is roughly 0.75 words on average - it could be a whole word like 'charging' or a subword like '##less' in 'wireless'.
+So 512 tokens is approximately 384 words, which is roughly 1920 characters.
+We use 500 characters to be conservative and ensure we never exceed the model's context window.
+What happens if we exceed it?
+The model would truncate automatically, potentially cutting off important information mid-sentence.
+Better to truncate ourselves cleanly at a character boundary."

+**Lines 48-49: Return Empty String as Fallback**
+"If a patent has no abstract, no summary, and no claims, we return an empty string instead of None.
+Why?
+The sentence-transformers library expects a string.
+If we pass None, it will crash with a TypeError.
+An empty string gets embedded as a near-zero vector, which has ~0.0 cosine similarity to everything - exactly what we want for patents with no text.
+This is defensive programming to handle edge cases gracefully."

 ### Lines 59-86: `generate_embeddings_batch()` Function
 "This is where the magic happens - converting text to embeddings."